NordicHPC/sonar/doc/DESIGN.md

-For Docker it depends: Docker processes will run as root when started with `docker run`, and it may be hard to connect them to a particular "job" or user (and additionally, Sonar would normally be configured to ignore processes owned by root to cut down the data volume; including root jobs has an efficiency component).
+For Docker it depends: Docker processes will run as root when started with `docker run`, and it may be hard to connect them to a particular "job" or user (and additionally, Sonar would normally be configured to ignore processes owned by root to cut down the data volume; including root jobs has an efficiency impact).
 If multiple users run Docker processes at the same time they are easily confused.
 We could consider some way for `sonar jobs` to collect Docker information, maybe, if we find some way to reveal more information, but at first blush even `docker stats` does not really reveal what's running.